- 1. Do market research and compile a solid business plan

 The Online Payment service also unlocks digital tipping.
 Studies have shown that customers tend to tip 11% more when tipping digitally.
 Here’s how easily you can enable this feature:

-10. Put together a comprehensive marketing strategy
+10. Put together a comprehensive QSR marketing strategy

 - Online ordering flyer generator: Create and print flyers with an exclusive offer and distribute them around the neighborhood to motivate more customers to place their first order online.